munir-zarea/Stereo_Aquaculture/README.md

 ## 1) Prerequisites
-a) Clone repository:
+a) Create Dedicated workspace:
 ```bash
 cd
 mkdir -p ~/stereo_ws/src
 cd ~/stereo_ws/src
 ```
-Now you will be in the a dedicated workspace for the project.
+Now you will be in the a dedicated workspace for the project on your machine.

 b) Install dependencies:
 Depending on the distro, your installation packages might look different.
 This one is Jazzy.